summerela/intro_programming_python/Module7/lab1/Lab1.md

 0. Go to your email and click on the verification link like this page tells us to:
 ![3_verify_by_email](3_verify_by_email.png)

 0. Then go back to your `dashboard` -- link is at the top right or just go to `https://github.com`.
-Click on the plust ( + ) sign at the top right and click "New Repository":
+Click on the plus ( + ) sign at the top right and click "New Repository":
 ![4_from_dashboard_click_new_repository](4_from_dashboard_click_new_repository.png)